mdabrowski1990/uds/docs/source/pages/knowledge_base.rst

 Physical addressing is used to send a dedicated message to a certain server (ECU).
 When physically addressed messages are sent, the direct (point-to-point) communication between the client and the server takes place.
-The server shall respond to physically addressed request unless the request contains an information that response is not required.
+The server shall respond to physically addressed request unless the request contains an information that response is not required what is presented with details in `response behaviour to physically addressed request`_ chapter.

 NOTE: You do not need a direct physical connection between the client and the server to have physically addressed communication, as all messages would be routed by other servers that are between the client and the server.